Community Acupuncture for Health Equity

-Community is a big part of Central Highlands Pain & Wellbeing, and is held in the front reception area.
-Sessions are 3 days per week – Tuesday 2pm – 4pm, Thursday 9am – 11am, & Friday 2pm – 4pm.
-Session prices are $30 for every person, every time.
+Community acupuncture is a big part of Central Highlands Pain & Wellbeing, and is held in the front reception area.
+Sessions are 3 days per week – Tuesday 2pm – 4pm, Thursday 10am – midday, & Friday 2pm – 4pm.
+Session prices are $30 for every person, every time, so everyone can afford to access Chinese medicine treatment.
 Health fund rebates are available via HICAPS, so you can claim on the spot.

 Introducing Dr Rebecca Tolhurst (TCM)